CantoLang/canto/docs/canto in a nutshell.md

 ##8.2 Overloading

-Bento supports overloading of definitions.
+Canto supports overloading of definitions.
 An overloaded definition is one that may be instantiated in more than one way, with differing numbers or types of parameters.
 In other languages that support overloading of functions or operators, each overloaded version has its own distinct implementation.
-In Bento, however, the different versions are defined using multiple parameter sets with a single implementation.
+In Canto, however, the different versions are defined using multiple parameter sets with a single implementation.

 Overloaded parameter sets are specified in a list, separated by commas.
 Each parameter set must differ from the others in either the number or the type of the parameters.
 A parameter may appear in more than one parameter set, but it must have the same type in each.
 For example:
 ```
-    hello(nm), (nm, int level) [=
+    hello(nm), (nm, int level) {
-         if (level > 0) [| <h[= level; =]> |]
+         if (level > 0) [| <h{= level; =}> |]
          else           [| <p> |]

-         [| Hello, [= nm; =] |]
+         [| Hello, {= nm; =} |]

-         if (level > 0) [| </h[= level; =]> |]
+         if (level > 0) [| </h{= level; =}> |]
          else           [| </p> |]
-    |]
+    }
 ```

-When an overloaded definition is instantiated, Bento selects the parameter set that most closely matches the arguments specified in the instantiation, and constructs the definition utilizing the arguments as the values for the selected parameter set.
+When an overloaded definition is instantiated, Canto selects the parameter set that most closely matches the arguments specified in the instantiation, and constructs the definition utilizing the arguments as the values for the selected parameter set.
 Other parameters receive the null value for their base type.

 This presents a problem, however.
 If a parameter that is not in every parameter list is null, it's impossible to tell why merely by examining its value  -- it might not be in the selected parameter set, or it might have been passed a null value.
-So Bento provides the ```with``` statement, which is a special kind of conditional that tests whether a parameter is in the selected parameter set.
+So Canto provides the ```with``` statement, which is a special kind of conditional that tests whether a parameter is in the selected parameter set.

 Example:
 ```
-    which_param(int x), (float y), (z) [=
+    which_param(int x), (float y), (z) {
         with (x) [|
             <p>Called with an int</p>
         |] else with (y) [|